 It was a bit rough trying to find a dog sitter on fb in Malaga.
 Luckily, our Airbnb host came through with an incredible website called ‘DogBuddy,’ which connects you to local dog walkers in the area.
 We were SUPER fortunate to stumble upon Virgina, a kind, gentle local, born in the city.
 She has an adorable, cute little chihuahua named Kissie, who doesn’t fit the stereotype of the Chihuahua (she’s super shy and kind).
 For 10 Euros a day for dog sitting, you can’t beat the price and the service.

 Sadly, Spain isn’t the most dog friendly country.
 Some restaurants don’t allow dogs, but if you sit outside, then you’ll be good to go.
 Luckily, the weather is quite warm, which makes sitting outside much easier to do.
 Dogs also aren’t allowed on the local buses or on Alsa Bus either, which was super unfortunate, so you’ll have to take the train, which is a bit more costly.

 What To Do:

 Hours: €2.20, including Castillo de Gibralfaro €3.40

 Cost: 9.30am-8pm Tue-Sun

 Situated next to a Roman amphitheater, this 11th century fortress is a MUST SEE during your visit.
-With incredible views of the city and, courtyards, fountains and endless hidden areas to explore, you’ll truly fall in love Malaga here.
+With incredible views of the city and, courtyards, fountains and endless hidden areas to explore, you’ll truly fall in love with the city at this location.

 Castillo de Gibralfaro